nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 Again, these divisions are  utterly unhistorical, and would not actually work in WW2 combat.
 But in game, it is  a decent compromise between quality and cost, and I would like at least 3 to invade German Silesia, preferably 6.

-So I would like between 70 and 76 regular infantry divisions, and 6 elite divisions (roughly twice what Poland actually had at the start of WW2)
+So (roughly twice what Poland actually had at the start of WW2)

 Results
 -----------